• Skip to primary navigation

 Prepare the Filling.

-• Spread butter on the dough.
+• Pour and spread cooled melted butter across the dough.
 Combine brown sugar, cinnamon, and salt in a bowl and sprinkle evenly on top of the butter.

 Make the Rolls.